realprakhararya/hp_greedy/README.md

 The project explores **heuristic-based placement and migration of Virtual Machines (VMs)** across physical hosts, focusing on resource optimization and efficient utilization.

 For this stage, the implementation is simulation-oriented and **does not include libvirt integration or REST APIs**.
-Instead, it demonstrates the **core greedy algorithm** used to allocate VMs to hosts based on available resources.
-The KVM version is pivated for security reasons.
+Instead, it demonstrates the **core greedy algorithm** used to allocate VMs to hosts based on available resources.This repository represents the preliminary open-source version.
+The production-ready KVM + libvirt implementation has been pivoted to a private repository to ensure safe infrastructure handling and maintaining compliance guildlines.

 ---